 Diesel exhaust fluid is a part of most diesel trucks these days and is causing expensive repairs.
 You can avoid these repairs by doing these things:

-The most important thing and new to the diesel world is the DEF Fluid, the blue (most times) port next to the fuel port that you add fluid too.
+The most important thing and new to the diesel world is the DEF Fluid, the blue (most times) port next to the fuel port that you add fluid to.
 When and how much?
 Your vehicle will tell you when to add it, and most gas stations carry it now.
 The worst thing you can do is run out!
 DO NOT treat this as washer fluid, this DEF Fluid is vital to your vehicle and needs to be topped off.

 Emissions systems regulations have evolved over the years.
 It started with the EGR (exhaust gas recirculation) systems, then DPF (diesel particulate filter) and now the new thing is the SCR (selective catalytic reduction).

 SCR uses DEF Fluid with a catalyst to reduce nitrous oxide emissions.
 Because the fluid is used while the vehicle is in use, you have to add fluid and monitor levels regularly.
 If the system goes empty it can put the vehicle into limp mode until you get the tank refilled.
 Most systems will also need to be reset by a repair facility.
-However, on some Dodge trucks the truck will continue to run but will require more DPF regeneration cycles which can cause unneeded wear and tear on the system.
+However, on some Dodge trucks the truck is continue to run but will require more DPF regeneration cycles which can cause unneeded wear and tear on the system.